 Eden Prairie, Minnesota

-As the media producer in charge of documenting Lifetouch Memory Missions, Donnie has had the extraordinary experience of attending nearly all of the mission trips to capture the spirit of these projects with his deeply moving videos.
+As the media producer in charge of documenting Lifetouch Memory Missions, Donnie has had the extraordinary experience of attending nearly all of the mission trips to capture the spirit of these journeys through his deeply moving videos.

 Eden Prairie, Minnesota